Bridget Masinga

+Bridget Masinga (born 26 February 1981) is a South African actress, television and radio personality, fashion model and philanthropist.
+She placed 3rd in the 2002 Miss South Africa pageant and is known for her roles on the South African television shows Generations and Bay of Plenty, as well as for her work on radio.
+She hosts the Workzone 1 with Bridget Masinga on Jacaranda FM (formerly Jacaranda 94.2).

 Early life

-Bridget Masinga was born and raised in Durban, South Africa – to parents Elvis Jabulani Masinga and Patricia Zodwa Roberson (who divorced relatively early in her childhood).
-She is one of the first learners to attend Addington Primary after they opened their doors to non-white scholars.
-Thereafter, Masinga enrolled in Ridge Park College – the school from which she would later matriculate.
+Bridget Masinga was born and raised in Durban, South Africa – to Elvis Jabulani Masinga and Patricia Zodwa Roberson, who divorced relatively early in her childhood.
+She is one of the first people to attend Addington Primary after they opened their doors to non-white.
+She attended Ridge Park College – the school from which she would later matriculate.
 She mentions, regarding her time in school, "I was a prefect in Grade 12 and part of the drama club, though I used to dodge sports all the time."

-Upon completion of her matric year, Masinga began studying towards a degree in Media Studies at Boston Media House.
-However, due to a lack of finance, she had to cease pursuit of the degree in her second year.
+Upon completion of her matric year, Masinga studied Media Studies at Boston Media House, until she had to stop studying due to financial distress.

 Career

 Modeling

-In the year 1997, at the age of 16, Masinga signed with Fork Models; where she began participating in the likes of Durban Fashion Week and leading campaigns for MTN Africa, Edgars South Africa and Levi's Jeans.
+In the year 1997, at the age of 16, Masinga signed with Fork Models.
+She has appeared in Durban Fashion Week and campaigns for MTN Africa, Edgars South Africa and Levi's Jeans.

-In 2002, a 21-year-old Masinga competed in the Miss South Africa pageant (the year M-Net made the decision to implement a 4 episode reality formatted show, as a build-up to the live finale).
-She placed 3rd, as the 2nd runner up; and ultimately cites her participation in the pageant as the start of her career as well as what would go on to be a long-standing relationship with M-Net.
+In 2002 Masinga competed in the Miss South Africa pageant and placed 3rd.
+She cites her participation in the pageant as the start of her career as well as what would go on to be a long-standing relationship with M-Net.